felixlu/awesome-stars/topics.md

 - [TradeMaster-NTU/TradeMaster](https://github.com/TradeMaster-NTU/TradeMaster) - TradeMaster is an open-source platform for quantitative trading empowered by reinforcement learning :fire: :zap: :rainbow:
 - [dalinvip/Awesome-ChatGPT](https://github.com/dalinvip/Awesome-ChatGPT) - ChatGPT资料汇总学习，持续更新......
-- [hao-lh/the-books-making-you-better](https://github.com/hao-lh/the-books-making-you-better) - This repository dives deeper than mere tactics.
-Here, you'll find a meticulously chosen selection of books, papers and courses which not only equip you with actionable knowledge but also illuminate th
+- [hao-lh/the-books-making-you-better](https://github.com/hao-lh/the-books-making-you-better) - This repo is a curated library to help you achieve a deeper understanding of what drives success and continuous improvement.
+Dive in, and discover content that can expand your thinking, sharpen your e
 - [ray-project/ray](https://github.com/ray-project/ray) - Ray is an AI compute engine.
 Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.

 ## rest-api